lukasjenks/battleship/README.md

 ### Description

+This project is under development; it currently is fully functional but limited to play on the same unix system as it uses Unix sockets for it's IPC; development is now being done on converting it to working through TCP/IP sockets, so that it can be played across separate systems.

+It consists of a multithreaded server program which handles connections and commands from multiple client programs, and can handle these client connections simultaneously.

-This project is under development; it's a battleship server/client C program that can be used by different users on a shared Unix system on the terminal to play a version of multiplayer battleship.
+It can be used by different users on a shared Unix system on the terminal to play a version of multiplayer battleship.
 Players take turns firing at the next person in the chain of players like so: